Rules of procedure of the advisory committee on the framework convention for the protection of National Minorities

 Adopted by the Advisory Committee on 29 October 1998, amended on 21 February 2020

 Having regard to the Framework Convention for the Protection of National Minorities (hereinafter referred to as "the framework Convention");

-Adopts the present Rules of Procedure, which have been approved by the Committee of Ministers on 16 December 1998 at the 653rd meeting of the Ministers’ Deputies.
+Adopts the present amended Rules of Procedure, which have been approved by the Committee of Ministers on [date], at the [No.]th meeting of the Ministers’ Deputies.

 Organisation of the Committee

 Rule 1 – Election of the President and the Vice-Presidents

 1.1 The Advisory Committee (hereinafter referred to as "the Committee") shall elect from among its ordinary members a President and a first and second Vice-President.